 - Free gift

 This is not an exhaustive list.
 Here, most writers would toss in the phrase “but you get the point.”.
 Notice my restraint.

 Like any skill, writing takes practice.
 Editing takes discipline and serious practice.
 Mastering the art takes time.
 Dedication to improving you writing will pay off.
 Apply these tips as a start to stronger writing.
 Follow the advice of Meredith Willson and Franklin Lacey, the authors of The Music Man, “Watch your phraseology.”

 Though not a phrase, I have an overwhelming desire to touch on the uses of “that” and “who”.
 This is one of my pet peeves.
 When I see them misused, it distracts me so severely, my pejorative judgement of the entire article is “This article was written by a baboon.”
 Harsh, but true.
 To me, the improper use of “that/who” is more distracting than any other mistake a writer can make.
 We all have pet peeves and this is my tiny mind’s peevish.

 When to use “that” or “who” is quite simple.
-“That” is used with objects, things, the incarnate.
+“That” is used with objects and things.
 “Who” is used with people, humans, human beings.
 Here are some simple examples.
 It was the gun that was loaded with live ammo.
 It was the criminal who was armed with a gun

 The common abuse is the excessive use of “that.”
 I can’t recall ever seeing “who” used when “that” was necessary, but I constantly see “that” used with people as its object and it drives me bananas.
 Yes, this is my own personal hell, created wholly in my mind, but it’s still wrong.
 When I see it, the rest of the article just falls apart.
 Please, for the love of cake, use “that” and “who” correctly.